angular/flex-layout/README.md

 <br/>

-The above Layout API can be easily enhanced to support Responsive breakpoints by using a markup convention: the `alias` is used as suffix extensions to the Layout API.:
+If we combine the breakpoint `alias` with the Layout API we can easily support Responsive breakpoints with a simple markup convention: the `alias` is used as suffix extensions to the Layout API.:

 ```html
 <api>-<breakpoint alias>=<value>